 Don’t expect more than you inspect!

-When properly installed, fire sprinkler systems not only make a commercial or residential building safer for its occupants, but they also ensure building owners and construction companies remain in compliance with regulations set by the industry or government.
+When properly installed, fire sprinkler systems not only make a commercial or residential building safer for its occupants, but also ensures building owners and construction companies remain in compliance with regulations set by the industry or government.